-The proposal merges the Kazakhstani parliament’s two chambers into one and gives the president the right to appoint all government officials, including the restoration of the post of vice-president.
+The proposal merges the Kazakhstani parliament’s two chambers into one and gives the president the right to appoint key government officials with parliament's approval, including the restoration of the post of vice president.

 If the constitutional changes pass, a new body, the People’s Council, will be created alongside parliament, empowered to initiate legislation and initiate referendums.
 Its members will be appointed entirely by the president.

 This second constitutional change in four years was initiated by Tokayev.
-Analysts say they could pave the way for him to retain power after his term expires.
+Analysts say it could pave the way for him to retain power after his term expires.

 The 72-year-old Tokayev, a former Soviet official and Kazakhstani diplomat who previously served at the U.N., is currently limited to one seven-year term until 2029.
 Analysts believe Tokayev could use the referendum to reset presidential term limits.